PraveenBalanagendra/Microservice/README.md

 # Demo4

-UI container with service layer container
+UI container with backend service layer container

 1 container for Angular UI, 1 container for load balancer, 1 container for service (multiple service container can be spanned as shown in Demo3).
 Run the command after setting the docker-compose for the Demo4 project